Midwifery (Blended Learning) BSc

 Where a prospective student is an overseas citizen living within the UK they should contact the Admissions Team at the School of Healthcare regardless of their residential status, to verify their fees status.

-The course length is 3 years.
-Students will have to pay for Occupational Health clearance and immunisations (cost will vary dependent on the individual needs of student and course requirements as well as any additional Occupational Health appointments and treatment needed during the programme.
 Other additional costs associated with the programme, which require consideration include visas and travel to and from placement.
 Applicants for all Undergraduate programmes at the School of Healthcare require a Criminal Record check, which will be undertaken as part of the visa application.

 Additional cost information